Champagne Glazed Doughnuts

 Champagne Glazed New Year's Eve Doughnuts

-These were originally created out of a need for additional items to dip in a chocolate dessert fountain at last year’s celebration.
+I’ve added a touch of class to plain Jane doughnuts for a festive and fun idea to add to your New Year’s celebration.
+These were Champagne Glazed Doughnuts originally created out of a need for additional items to dip in a chocolate dessert fountain at last year’s celebration.
 However, I underestimated their size.
 The result was doughnuts too large for dipping.
-The only option left was to decorate and serve them on their own (the 2017 version) fashioning a platter full of New Year’s Eve themed doughnuts dipped in a champagne flavored glaze.
+The only option left was to decorate and serve them on their own (the 2017 version), fashioning a platter full of New Year’s Eve-themed doughnuts dipped in a champagne-flavored glaze.

 Champagne Glazed Doughnuts

-Prep Time: 15 minutes
+Prep Time 15 minutes

-Rise time: 1 hour 40 minutes
+Rise Time: 1 hour 40 minutes

 For the Champagne Doughnuts: